Who We Are

 LightHouse Holyoke is led by a highly qualified group of advisors, directors, and core staff.

 Catherine holds two bachelors degrees from the University of California, Santa Barbara and a Masters in Education, Creative Arts in Learning, from Lesley University.
 She also holds a Montessori Certification from New England Montessori Teacher Education Center.
-Catherine is a blogger at the Huffington Post and other online locations, writing about possibilities in modern education, and how to upend conventional practices to support teens to access the future of their choice.

 You can contact Catherine directly at firstname.lastname@example.org